Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 From this plot, I found the outlier in the 'Former, Female' grouping of particular interest.
 WHO IS THE OUTLIER THAT BECAME AN ASTRONAUT AT 47?!

+Lets explore the data using _Pandas_ to find out!

 ```python
 df_astro['Age'].sort_values(ascending=False).head()
 ```